wp-plugins/cyclone-slider-2/README.txt

 == Changelog ==

+= 2.9.4 - 2015-01-02 =
+* Fix.
+Improved safety checks for POST data when saving sliders.
+* Fix.
+Deleting a single slide now works.
+This was a regression bug due to previous POST data safety check code.
+* Fix.
+Safety check for array keys when displaying a slider.
+* Fix.
+Restored $cyclone_slider_saved_done global variable.

 = 2.9.3 - 2014-12-19 =
 * Fix.
 Templates config now use json instead of ini format.
 Solves the problem with hosting that has parse_ini_file disabled for security reasons.
 * Change.
 Code cleanup.
 Removed commented and unused codes.